 guarantee empty-output notebooks stored in

 gammapy/notebooks, though we can

 also explore nbstripout for a potential implementation of an automated

-mechamism to remove outputs from notebooks in the Github repository.
+mechanism to remove outputs from notebooks in the GitHub repository.

 In the process of documentation building the notebooks will be texted and executed automatically, so the static HTML-formatted notebooks will contain output cells rendered in the the documentation.
 On the contrary, links to Binder notebooks and download links to .ipynb files will point to empty-output notebooks.

 To solve the versioning issue for datasets, we propose to only use stable

 gammapy-extra/datasets/cta-1dc or the upcoming HESS DL3 DR1 or